burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.2_triangles/triangles/README.rst

 Overview
 ========

 Triangles are the fundamental building blocks of computer graphics.
 Every 3D model you see in video games, movies, and simulations is ultimately composed of triangles.
 But why triangles?
-Because they are the simplest polygon—three points always define a unique plane, making them mathematically elegant and computationally efficient.
+Because they are the simplest polygon three points always define a unique plane, making them mathematically elegant and computationally efficient.

 In this exercise, you will learn two approaches to drawing filled triangles: the intuitive **line equation method** (understanding triangles as intersections of half-planes) and the elegant **matrix operations method** (using NumPy's broadcasting).
-By the end, you will create a mountain landscape using multiple overlapping triangles—demonstrating how simple primitives combine into complex imagery.
+By the end, you will create a mountain landscape using multiple overlapping triangles demonstrating how simple primitives combine into complex imagery.

 **Learning Objectives**